Junior Nutrition Academy

 Volunteer Description: Volunteers will attend local elementary schools to teach about nutrition and participate in arts and crafts.

-Volunteer Commitment: Volunteers who join JNA must commit to at least one semester of teaching.
+Volunteer Commitment: Volunteers who join JNA must commit to coming to at least 4 out of the 8 weeks of the program.
 Lessons are taught for 8 weeks beginning in the second month of each semester.